FutureShockco/steem-auth-vue/docs/transactions.md

 # Using Transactions Without Components

-This guide explains how to use the `TransactionService` directly to send transactions to the Steem blockchain and Echelon sidechain without using the provided Vue components.
+This guide explains how to use the `TransactionService` directly to send transactions to the Steem blockchain and Meeray sidechain without using the provided Vue components.

 ## Overview

-The Steem Auth Vue package provides components for sending transactions (`SteemTransactions` and `EchelonTransactions`), but sometimes you might need more flexibility to create custom interfaces or workflows.
+The Steem Auth Vue package provides components for sending transactions (`SteemTransactions` and `MeerayTransactions`), but sometimes you might need more flexibility to create custom interfaces or workflows.
 The `TransactionService` allows you to send transactions programmatically.

 ## Basic Usage